Inkrato/inkrato/README.md

       count: Number     // Total number of matching results (max 100) }

+#### GET /api/forums

+Returns an array of Forum objects (if forums have been configured).

 #### GET /api/topics

-Returns an array of the valid Topic objects (and their id value).
+Returns an array of Topic objects.

 #### GET /api/states

-Returns an array of the valid Priority objects (and their id value).
+Returns an array of State objects.

 #### GET /api/priorities

-Returns an array of the valid Priority objects (and their id value).
+Returns an array of Priority objects.

 ## Security considerations